Need to talk? Call 1800 882 436.

 Child safety on farms and rural properties

 Drowning is the main cause of death of children on farms, making up around 4 in 10 child farm deaths.
 Young children need close supervision near any body of water.
 Most drowning deaths occur in dams, but children can also drown in creeks, water tanks, troughs, dips and irrigation channels.
+Young children should be kept away from these water hazards by physical barriers, or be closely supervised by an adult.

-Young children should be kept away from water hazards, such as dams, by physical barriers, or be closely supervised by an adult.
 Early swimming lessons and helping children to get used to being in the water is helpful.
 It’s a great idea for parents to learn first aid and resuscitation.
+The Royal Lifesaving Society has a factsheet on safe swimming in rivers and creeks.

 Other causes of injury on farms include vehicles (especially quad bikes), other machinery and horses.

 It is recommended that farming families select a safe play area, with secure fencing and gates between small children and any hazards.
-Outside this area, young children should be in the company of a responsible adult.
+Outside this area, young children should be in the care of a responsible adult.
 Dangerous chemicals should be locked away.

 To read more about keeping your child safe when living on or visiting a farm, visit the Farmsafe Australia website.